 Also, before the meeting, do some research on the target market for the project.
 Your designer will need to know not just about the brand, but about who you’re going to be targeting, how people interact with your business, and if there are any promises that you need to communicate.

-This may seem like information overload, but the more information your designer has, the less they’ll need to ask you about in order to reach the end goal.
-If you've worked together before, it's likely that the designer will already have a good understanding of your business, but it doesn't hurt to clarify who these details.
+This may seem like information overload, but the more information your designer has, the less they’ll need to ask you about to reach the end goal.
+If you've worked together before, it's likely that the designer will already have a good understanding of your business, but it doesn't hurt to clarify these details.

 Over-communicate whenever you can

 This may seem tedious, but any bit of information, no matter how small, can have a big impact on your final design.
-Even something as small as “make the green brighter” can change the direction of the whole design and so needs to be communicated.
-You might think that things like the exact colouration can be left until all the parts are in place and that they can be tweaked towards the end of the project, but there may be other elements of the design which are based off the colours (which would then also need to be changed).
+Even something as small as “make the green brighter” can change the direction of the whole design, so needs to be communicated.
+You might think that things like the exact colouration can be left until all the parts are in place and that they can be tweaked towards the end of the project, but there may be other elements of the design which are based on the colours (which would then also need to be changed).

 Give constructive feedback

 Giving clear and constructive feedback is key to seeing an idea take shape.
 Just saying “I don’t like it” doesn’t help anyone, it leaves the designer in the dark as to what isn’t liked about the design and what needs to be improved.
-The same can go for “Make it cleaner”, if you think about it, that comment actually doesn’t make much sense, it’s not been rolled in dirt, so how can it be cleaner?
+The same can go for “Make it cleaner” if you think about it, that comment actually doesn’t make much sense, it’s not been rolled in dirt, so how can it be cleaner?

-Your designer won’t know what to do with that information so will need to ask follow up questions, whereas you could have just stated what was wrong with it in the first place.
+Your designer won’t know what to do with that information, so will need to ask follow-up questions, whereas you could have just stated what was wrong with it in the first place.
 What may be "cleaner" to one person can be different to another.